Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 There are three different types of statement you may be asked to submit.

-A behaviour statement, however, is different as this will relate just to behaviours and usually requires the use of the STAR method when structuring.
+A behaviour statement, however, is different as this will relate just to behaviours and usually requires the use of the STAR method when structuring your examples.

 In this comprehensive guide, we will show you how to get detailed Civil Service personal statement examples relevant to your level along with 250 word behaviour statements, great for inspiration.